connectedbydata/connectedbydata.org/_projects/2024-jrrt-influencing.md

 * The Data Protection and Digital Information (No 2) Bill is either heavily amended or blocked
 * A strong and diverse network of civil society organisations and research and academic institutions supports and scrutinises progressive policymakers on AI and data

 We are particularly grateful to the [Joseph Rowntree Reform Trust](https://www.jrrt.org.uk/) for their generous help and support for this work.
+Our previous JRRT funded project '[Our Data Futures](https://connectedbydata.org/projects/2022-dpdib)' has now ended.